Australian Exhibition of Women's Work: Performance

-Music was one of the arts - Georgette Peterson's music featured in a book by Ida Sherbourne Outhwaite and her sister and Peterson conducted a choir of 1,300 women.
+Music was one of the arts: Georgette Peterson's music featured in a book by Ida Sherbourne Outhwaite and her sister and Peterson conducted a choir of 1,300 women.
 Florence Maud Ewart served as co-conductor for the exhibition, and she won first prize for her composition "God Guide Australia".

 Deakin organised a creche, and there were demonstrations of kindergarten teaching by Emmeline Pye from Melbourne Teachers' College.

 Prizes and medals were given for exhibits and for essays.
 The medals were bronze, and they included the motto "The Cross of Christ is My Light".

 Context

-The Australian Exhibition of Women's Work has been credited with being the 'largest', 'most comprehensive' and "the most complete expression of the state of decorative arts at the start of the century", though advisedly in the Australian context; 1907 was the year in which Pablo Picasso painted his Les Demoiselles d'Avignon and Kolomon Moser with Josef Hoffmann had, three years previous, founded the Wiener Werkstätte which, preceding the Bauhaus, produced functionally designed household goods in severely geometric minimalist decoration.
+The Australian Exhibition of Women's Work has been credited with being the 'largest', 'most comprehensive' and "the most complete expression of the state of decorative arts at the start of the century", though advisedly in the Australian context; 1907 was the year in which Pablo Picasso painted his Les Demoiselles d'Avignon and Kolomon Moser with Josef Hoffmann had, four years previous, founded the Wiener Werkstätte"Wiener Werkstätte" which, preceding the Bauhaus, produced functionally designed household goods in severely geometric minimalist decoration.